 If your day is like most people’s, your attention is split all day long.
 Think about it.
 When was the last time you gave your full 100% attention to anything?

-Multi-tasking hurts your productivity, and in fact, isn’t actually possible.
+You’re aware that multitasking hurts your productivity, and in fact, isn’t actually possible.
 The human brain is not designed to do more than one thing at a time with any level of success.

 Instead, when you try to multi-task, your brain has to quickly jump back and forth (or between several things.)
 Some people appear to pretty good at it, but it causes stress levels to rise, whether they’re aware of it or not.

 So, what’s the solution?

 Yes, it feels counter-intuitive to what the workforce values.
 But in truth, any employer values a workforce that gets the job done and is responsive to the needs of their command chain.